-Contingencies
+11. Contingencies

 On August 2, 2022, the Company filed a complaint in the U.S. District Court for the District of Colorado (the "District Court") against Foresight Diagnostics Inc. ("Foresight") for patent infringement.
-The complaint is based on the Company's U.S. Patent No. 10,450,611 (the "611 Patent"), entitled "Personalized Genetic Testing," our U.S. Patent No. 11,299,783 (the "783 Patent"), entitled "Methods and Systems For Genetic Analysis," and our U.S. Patent No. 11,384,394 (the "394 Patent"), entitled "Methods and Systems for Genetic Analysis."
+The complaint is based on four of the Company's U.S. patents.
+The Company's U.S. Patent No. 10,450,611 (the "611 Patent"), entitled "Personalized Genetic Testing," our U.S. Patent No. 11,299,783 (the "783 Patent"), entitled "Methods and Systems For Genetic Analysis," and our U.S. Patent No. 11,384,394 (the "394 Patent"), entitled "Methods and Systems for Genetic Analysis."
 The '611 Patent was granted on October 22, 2019, and relates to methods for personalized genetic testing by performance of sequencing assays on biological samples.
 The '783 Patent was granted on April 12, 2022, and relates to methods for sample processing and data analysis by performance of sequencing assays on biological samples that can aid in the diagnosis, monitoring, treatment, and prevention of one or more diseases.
 The '394 Patent was granted on July 12, 2022, and relates to methods for sample processing and analysis to aid in the diagnosis, monitoring, treatment, and prevention of disease.
 On August 17, 2022, the Company filed an amended complaint for patent infringement against Foresight.
-The amended complaint added our U.S. Patent No. 11,408,033 (the "033 Patent"), entitled

-"Methods 11,408,033 (the "033 Patent"), entitled "Methods and Systems for Genetic Analysis."
+The amended complaint added our U.S. Patent No. 11,408,033 (the "033 Patent"), entitled "Methods and Systems for Genetic Analysis."
 The '033 Patent was granted on August 9, 2022, and relates to methods for sample processing and analysis to aid in the diagnosis, monitoring, treatment, and prevention of disease.
 The Company is seeking remedies including injunctive relief, damages and costs.
-On October 12, 2022, Foresight filed its answer and counterclaims in the matter, alleging and seeking declaratory judgement that its solid tumor recurrence test does not infringe the Company's asserted patents and that the claims of our asserted patents are invalid and/or unenforceable.
-On November 2, 2022, the Company filed its answer to Foresight's counterclaims.
-The Company believes the assertions in Foresight's counterclaims are without merit and intends to vigorously defend against these counterclaims.
+On October 12, 2022, Foresight filed its answer and counterclaims in the matter, seeking declaratory judgment and alleging that its solid tumor recurrence test does not infringe the Company's asserted patents and that the claims of our the Company's asserted patents are invalid and/or unenforceable.
+On November 2, 2022, In November 2022, the Company filed its answer to Foresight's counterclaims.
+The Company intends to vigorously defend against these counterclaims.

-Between November 30, 2022 and February 11, 2023 February 10, 2023, inclusive, Foresight filed four inter partes review petitions with the USPTO, seeking to invalidate the four patents that we are asserting against Foresight in our patent infringement action.
-Also on November 30, 2022, Foresight filed a motion to stay our patent infringement action in the U.S. District Court for the District of Colorado pending the resolution of the inter partes review proceedings that Foresight has requested.
-On December 21, 2022, we filed our opposition to Foresight's motion to stay, and on December 29, 2022 Foresight filed its reply in support of the stay.
-On January 5, 2023 January 24, 2023, the Court held a hearing on Foresight's motion and on January 24, 2023, the District Court granted Foresight's motion to stay our patent infringement action pending stay.
-On June 13, 2023, the USPTO issued decisions granting inter partes reviews of the '394 and '033 Patents.
-On August 8, 2023, the USPTO issued decisions granting inter partes review proceedings. reviews of the '611 and '783 Patents.
+Between November 30, 2022 November 2022 and February 10, 2023, inclusive, February 2023, Foresight filed four inter partes review petitions with the USPTO, U.S. Patent and Trademark Office ("USPTO"), seeking to invalidate the four patents that we are asserting against Foresight patents.
+Also, in our first patent infringement action.
+Also on November 30, 2022, November 2022, Foresight filed a motion to stay our first the Company's patent infringement action in the District Court pending the resolution of the inter partes review proceedings that Foresight has requested.
+On January 24, 2023, proceedings.
+In January 2023, the District Court granted Foresight's motion to stay.
+On June 13, 2023, In June 2023, the USPTO issued decisions granting inter partes reviews of two of the '394 and '033 Patents.
+On August 8, 2023, patents.
+In August 2023, the USPTO issued decisions granting inter partes reviews of the '611 and '783 Patents. other two patents.